 The purpose of this policy is to ensure that proper supervision is available for all shifts.
 The Department intends to balance the employee's needs against the need to have flexibility and discretion in using personnel to meet operational needs.
-While balance is desirable, the paramount concern is the need to meet operational requirements of the Department and the safety of our community.
+While balance is desirable, the paramount concern is the need to meet operational requirements of the Department.